nmaguiar/openaf-docs/docs/reference/ow_format.md

 ````
 ### ow.format.withSideLine

-__ow.format.withSideLine(aString, aSize, ansiLine, ansiText) : String__
+__ow.format.withSideLine(aString, aSize, ansiLine, ansiText, aTheme, aExtra) : String__

 ````
 Generates a ansi escaped line with a "left side line" to display aString which will be word-wrap given  aSize (default to the current console size).
-Optionally ansi colors for ansiLine and ansiText can be provided (see ansiColor for possible values)
+Optionally ansi colors for ansiLine and ansiText can be provided (see ansiColor for possible values) and aTheme (using ow.format.withSideLineThemes, for example).
+For closed rectangle themes aExtra map can include a header, footer, headerAlign ( left or right or center) and footerAlign (left or right or center).
 ````
 ### ow.format.xls.autoFilter